yyjhome/yyjhome.github.io/index.md

 - Advanced Mathematics

 ### Research Projects
+- National Natural Science Foundation of China, Youth Program, No.12305066, principal
+- Science and Technology Program of Guangzhou, No.2023A04J1313, principal
-1. National Natural Science Foundation of China, No.11875136, Scalar-Tensor Cosmology and Gravitational Waves, participant
+- National Natural Science Foundation of China, No.11875136, Scalar-Tensor Cosmology and Gravitational Waves, participant
-2. National Natural Science Foundation of China, No.11690021，Gravitational waves and cosmic evolution, participant
+- National Natural Science Foundation of China, No.11690021，Gravitational waves and cosmic evolution, participant
-3. National Natural Science Foundation of China, No.11775086，The study of bound states and accelerator phenomenological in new physics, participant
+- National Natural Science Foundation of China, No.11775086，The study of bound states and accelerator phenomenological in new physics, participant

 ### Membership and service
 - Member of Gravitation and Relativistic Astrophysics, Chinese Physical Society